siriusctrl/UniPublic/COMP90083-Computational Modelling and Simulation/Week2.md

 ### Design Concepts

-- How a model implements a set of basic agent-based model design principles
+- This section define how a model implements a set of basic agent-based model design principles
 - ![image-20200813195858011](assets/image-20200813195858011.png)
+- Basic principles
+  - General concepts, theories, hypotheses or modelling approaches
 - Emergence
-  - How system level behaviour occur from interaction between interaction between elements of the system or between agent in the model.
+  - How system level behaviour occur from interaction between elements of the system or between agent in the model.
 - Adaptation
   - How agent adapt its behaviour overtime based on set of rules.
+  - For example, the changing or environment will change the behaviours of our agents
 - Objectives
   - The guideline/function by which these agent adapt their behaviour
+  - For example, maximise or minimise some things
-- Learning/Prediction
+- Learning
   - How agent gather information around them, and learn to make decision to achieve objectives
+  - Comparing with adaptation, this learning usually require some extend of updates of knowledge of the agents about the environment.
+- Prediction
+  - Generally two types
+    - **Tacit prediction** is an assumption that an agent will seek out some resource because that will help meet it’s objective
+    - **Explicit prediction** is an explicit calculation of expected future value.
 - Sensing
   - The information of the world that available to agents.
 - interaction